 Dan Radakovich (Photo credit: Wikipedia)

 The new College Football Championship needs to appoint a selection committee of top leaders, with impeccable judgment and integrity, and rumored appointment Condi Rice fits that bill.
-In contrast, current rumored candidate Clemson AD Dan Radakovich is the wrong person for the job.
+Dan Radakovich is the wrong person for that job.

 The fact that Radakovich was Georgia Tech’s Athletics Director in 2011 when the NCAA found GT guilty of major violations should not, by itself, necessarily disqualify him from serving on this prestigious selection committee.